Our Lady of Lourdes Catholic Primary School

 Staff are sent on appropriate courses to help them plan, support and assess pupils in their classes.

-How will you help me to support my child’s learning at home?
+How will OLOL help me to support my child’s learning at home?

 Your child’s class teacher is available after school or by appointment to discuss your child’s progress or any concerns you may have.
 It is important to share information about what is working well at home and at school so that similar strategies can be used.
 We will invite you to INSPIRE workshops to learn strategies to help you help your child with their Maths and English.

 The SENDCO will meet with you to discuss your child’s progress or any concerns/worries you may have at regular review meetings.
 The SENDCo may invite you in for additional meetings to discuss any urgent concerns or referrals.
-Our SENDCO, Mrs McLoughlin, is available on Tuesdays, Wednesdays and Thursdays by appointment.
+Our SENDCO, Mrs Lynch, is available Monday to Thursday by appointment or on the telephone as mentioned above.

 We will always share information from outside professionals with you.
 You will either speak with the person involved directly, or where this is not possible, we will provide a copy of their report or we will feedback on their behalf.